-A former pupil of Biggar High School, Scott played club rugby with Biggar and Melrose before he joined Glasgow Warriors in season 2003-2004. he moved from Glasgow to Sale Sharks in summer 2007 and then to Gloucester in September 2008.
-He is now at Newcastle Falcons after a spell with London Irish.
+A former pupil of Biggar High School, Lawson played club rugby with Biggar and Melrose before joining Glasgow Warriors in season 2003-2004.
+He moved from Glasgow to Sale Sharks in summer 2007 and then to Gloucester in September 2008.